What are spinal degenerative deformities?

 Also called swayback, lordosis is a condition in which the spine curves significantly inward at the lower back, giving a backward leaning appearance.

-What causes spinal deformity?
+What causes spinal deformities?

 As you get older, your bones undergo degenerative changes that are part of the natural aging process.
-When joints deteriorate, arthritis can develop and the spinal column can shift sideways.
-Other conditions that might cause degeneration include:
+When joints deteriorate, arthritis can develop, and the spinal column can shift sideways.
+Mild to moderate spinal deformity is common in older adults, but it can also affect adults in their 50s and younger.
+An estimated 60% of people over age 60 may have mild degenerative scoliosis.

 - Arthritis from degenerative discs and facet joint syndrome, resulting in the loss of normal vertebral alignment.